umanzorurrutia/cse15l-lab-reports/lab1-report.md

 [user@sahara ~/lecture1]$ cat messages
 cat: messages: Is a directory
 ```
-- `cat` does not print out the file.
+- `cat` does not print out the directory.
 It returns an error message stating that the argument is a directory because `cat` is meant to be used to print the content of files.
+It will also return an error if the directory does not exist.

 `cat` With A File
 ```